skjkanchan/OSProject2/devlog.md

 # April 13 4:04pm
 I am still in the same project session.
 I have now added the functionalities for the teller asking manager for withdrawal permission and the access to the safe.
 I also added the properly formatted print statements for thse functionalities.
 I also added the wait times necessary throughout the program and the print statements surrounding those wait times.
 I also added print statements for leaving the bank, going to door, entering bank, etc. I think I finished all the functionalities of the program and it seems to be working for 2 tellers and 2 customers.
 I am now going to make a commit and push the code I have so far before going back and polishing everything and seeing how it works with 3 tellers and 50 customers.

+# April 13 4:54pm
+I am still in this project session.
+I changed a few things like adding a try catch around the code in main for the semaphore functionalities there.
+I also moved the check for all tellers ready from outside the loop in the teller class to inside the loop.
+This is so that the tellers can say they are ready whenever the finish a transaction with the previous customer.
+Now I'm going to commit my current code, then test the code with 3 tellers and 50 customers.